wideanchorgroup/content-ops-starter/content/pages/solutions.md

         title: You’ve got challenges.
 We’ve got solutions
         tagline: This is the tagline
         subtitle: This is the item subtitle
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          We provide powerful solutions to the key logistics management challenges that logistics professionals have to deal with every single day.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg